Climate Change & Improving Livelihoods

-Please scroll through this page to see the variety of our main environmental/livelihood work we have been involved in, as well as following the news blog (or our social media sites) for new projects we undertake in response to new challenges.
+Please scroll through this page to see the variety of our main environmental/livelihood work we have been involved in, as well as following the blog (or our social media sites) for new projects we undertake in response to new challenges.

 Planting dunes to protect fertile land

 In rural Mali, people are dependent on tree resources for their survival.